 Take a Ride on the Oxford Bellevue Ferry!
 Captains Tom and Judy Bixler invite you aboard America’s oldest privately owned ferry.
 Why not take a short ride across the Tred Avon River and enjoy the beautiful scenery!
 The ferry can carry up to nine cars, numerous motorcycles, bicycles, and pedestrians on each trip.
 RV’s, trucks and trailers are also accommodated.
 Your “ferry tale” awaits!
-Service begins at 9:00 a.m., except closed December through March.
+Service begins at 9:00 a.m., except closed late fall through mid-April.
 Cash/Check only please!
 ATM available at the Market and the Oxford Bank.
 The Ferry is at the end of Morris Street & The Strand.
 For information, call 410-745-9023, or go to their website at www.oxfordbellevueferry.com.
 Email email@example.com

 Meet the Owners: Captains Judy and Tom Bixler

 Relax and enjoy the scenery, overlooking the river!
 Have a picnic in the shady park while the kids swing and play!
 Just the way we like it!